Skip to content

 end

-If you have a deployment named web-frontend, you can implement basic autoscaling imperatively to test it:
+If you have a deployment named web-frontend, you can implement basic autoscaling imperatively to test the HPA behavior:

 Terminal window